 Passengers who take the train in the evening can enjoy the southern Colorado night sky and a Northern lights laser light show against the craggy cliffs within the canyon.

-The Royal Gorge Route also runs a Holiday Train.
-These departures leave from the station at 12:30 p.m. daily.
+The Royal Gorge Route also runs a Holiday Train, which leaves daily.

 The Santa Express Train runs through December 30.
 The Holiday Train runs through early January.
-Visit santaexpresstrain.com or royalgorgeroute.com to learn more or call 719.276.4000.
+Visit the website or call 719.276.4000 for more information.
 The Royal Gorge Route Railroad Santa Fe Depot is located at 330 Royal Gorge Blvd, in Cañon City, Colorado.

 The Georgetown Loop Railroad offers two winter options to travel on this historic train through stunning scenery near Georgetown and Silver Plume.